Skyline High School (Washington): Controversies

-Shooting Threats
+Shooting threats

 In September 2012, the high school received threats about someone threatening up to shoot their school online.

 The message included about how the person who sent the threat wanted to do the shooting at the school's common area with their father's submachine gun.
 The message talked about targeting specific groups like athletes and students who were rich.
 The message included details about what gun the poster would use and said they would only stop when the police killed them or when they ran out of bullets.

 This threat alerted the Seattle Police Department, so the police went to check the school to make sure everyone in the school was safe.

 In response to this, Skyline High School closed down the school on Thursday, September 20.
 This alerted many students and police officers because they were concerned about gun violence, especially after another threat was made by the suspect a few months before at Meadowdale High School.

 Eastside Catholic High School, less than a mile from Skyline, closed the next day due to safety precautions.

 It turns out, the shooting didn't happen at the day of when the shooting was going to be set said in the online post.

 The authorities arrested the suspect a few weeks later in their home in Edmonds.
-The suspect was an unidentified 16-year-old former student, according to a King County Sherrif's Office spokesperson.
+The suspect was an unidentified 16-year-old former student, according to a King County Sheriff's Office spokesperson.
 Detectives took away three computers and two cellphones.
 No weapons were found in the suspect's home.